Skip to main content

 Today, 80% of surveyed general surgery residency programs across the United States and Canada train residents without using animals.

-Surgery residency programs teach a range of procedures, including appendectomy (removal of the appendix), cholecystectomy (removal of the gallbladder), gastrectomy (removal of part of the stomach), and various techniques for dealing with trauma injuries.
+When animals are used, a range of open and laparoscopic procedures may be performed, including appendectomy (removal of the appendix), cholecystectomy (removal of the gallbladder), gastrectomy (removal of part of the stomach), and various techniques for dealing with trauma injuries.
+In all instances, the medical centers kill the animals at the end of the training sessions.

 Take Action